 Certified Local Governments

-Public Comment on Proposed Certified Local Government (CLG) Program Revisions
+Upcoming Revisions to the Certified Local Government (CLG) Program

-The Nevada State Historic Preservation Office (NVSHPO) is seeking input from the public about proposed changes to the Certified Local Government (CLG) Program.
+The Nevada State Historic Preservation Office (NVSHPO) is revising Nevada's guidelines for the Certified Local Government (CLG) Program.
 The CLG Program is a federal certification for local governments with historic preservation programs that meet certain requirements.
 The program is largely administered by the NVSHPO.
 The proposed changes will revise requirements for Nevada local governments in order to encourage broader participation in the program.
 The revisions will relax certain requirements pertaining to local registers of historic places, review of developments on locally-designated properties, and professional membership on local preservation commissions.
-These revisions are explained in more detail in new CLG program materials drafted by the SHPO that are available for public review and comment and hyperlinked below.
-Please send comments no later than Friday, June 29.
+The comment period has closed (June 29).

 Nevada's CLG Program